socomsystems/documentation/user_manual/pim/sync_android.rst

-.. note:: Enter your email address as DAVx⁵ account name (mandatory if you want to be able to send calendar invitation) If your email address is registered in your Nextcloud preferences and you have set up your account using the Nextcloud mobile app, this should be aready the case.
+.. note:: Enter your email address as DAVx⁵ account name (mandatory if you want to be able to send calendar invitation) If your email address is registered in your cyfrSpaces preferences and you have set up your account using the cyfrSpaces mobile app, this should be aready the case.